-All applications received via Smarty Grants by the closing date will be assessed.
-A pre-eligibility check will be undertaken to ensure applications meet the eligibility criteria.
+All applications received via the online application system by the closing date will be assessed.
+A preeligibility check will be undertaken to ensure applications meet the eligibility criteria.

-All applications will be reviewed and assessed by the Monash Community Grant Assessment Panel against a scoring matrix to ensure consistency, equity and transparency across the program
+All applications will be reviewed and assessed by the Monash Community Grant Assessment Panel against a scoring matrix to ensure consistency, equity and transparency across the program.